Day zero: arrival

 ‘I’m doing this overnight’ he said ‘ to raise money for MND charity‘.

 He was going to be walking 84 miles in 24 hours, much of it by torch-light.
 He carried nothing except one of those camel-backs where you suck up the water via a plastic pipe.

 Walking long distance seems to be a common project for those who are grieving.
 I noticed this on the Camino de Santiago.
-It’s a cleansing, purifying routine, literally putting one foot in front of the other, and also a remembrance.
+Putting one foot in front of the other is a cleansing, purifying routine, and a remembrance.

 Towards the city the path followed the river and I would see people fishing.
 There was a field with a sign ‘Beware of the bull’ which I entered as I had no idea of where else to go.
 There was no bull.
 Later I was told that this is a trick by farmers to deter walkers.

-In fact when you are walking along the road, it means that no farmers have allowed walkers along the edges of their fields.
+In fact when you are walking along the road, it means that farmers haven’t allowed walkers along the edges of their fields.
 There are frequent disagreements about Public Rights of Way.
 You see many notices asking walkers not to worry the sheep or upset calving cows.

 Using the Google app and reverse image search, I identified the heavily-laden blackthorn plants as sloe berries.
 I spent half an hour or so collecting them in a bag.
 I had the idea of making sloe gin by heading towards Sainsburys car park before I went to my bed and breakfast.